 3. The physical event makes the quantum entities involved restart at a chosen point.

 4. Restarting at the same point entangles them into a larger quantum entity.

 6. This experience reflects reality at that instant but doesn’t exist in any other sense.

-A physical observation then is a snapshot of reality but isn’t reality itself, which is the quantum waves that exist before and after it occurs.
-A physical event takes one quantum cycle but countless quantum cycles came before, so it is like a camera that takes a photo of quantum reality every million years or more.
-The photo we observe isn’t reality because it is just a photo.
+A physical observation is also only a snapshot of a reality that is itself the quantum events preceding it.
+A physical event takes one quantum cycle but countless quantum cycles led up to it, so it is like a camera that takes a photo of reality every million years or more.
+As the observer chooses one experience after another, the physical world is generated as a virtual reality.

 In Figure 6.41, quantum waves create physical events with tiny observations, that then formed electrons, quarks, atoms, molecules and macro-molecules like RNA that observed more.
 Biological evolution then took over from matter, as simple cells gave the complex cells of plants and animals.
 At each stage, quantum entanglement increased the observer until now brains create human observers by a cascade of neural synchronies that entangle nerves.
 Evolution expanded the U in Figure 6.41 to the left to increase consciousness.
 Part of a universe of light became matter, some matter became life, and some life became sentient.
 Most of the universe isn’t sentient but the trend to increase the observer is clear.
 Observation built up step-wise from the first observers until now, billions of years later, we can see the grandeur of what created us (Figure 6.42).